Man’s heart, away from nature, becomes hard.

 About the Author

 Anne Grall Reichel, EdD, has enjoyed a fulfilling career as a science educator, teacher of teachers, and author.
 She has taught a wide range of students from elementary to graduate level.
 She earned her doctorate in educational leadership with an emphasis on teaching for conceptual integration.
 She continues to do professional development of teachers on a limited basis.
-Her first children's book, The United Forest of Kind, will be released this summer.
+Her first children's book, The United Forest of Kind, was released in 2017.